 What we know now

 The World Health Organization declared a pandemic on March 11, 2020, the first global pandemic known to be caused by the coronavirus.
 Four previous pandemics have occurred in the last century, all related to influenza, therefore little is known about how to handle the virus.

-As of Friday, March 13th (coincidental, huh?), Governor Mike DeWine has closed all schools in the state of Ohio for three weeks and restricted gatherings of 100 people or more, including outdoor events.
-He has also called for limited visitation practices at nursing homes.
-The President of the United States declared a National Emergency.
+As of Friday, March 13th (coincidental, huh?), Governor Mike DeWine closed all schools in the state of Ohio for three weeks and restricted gatherings of 100 people or more, including outdoor events.
+He also called for limited visitation practices at nursing homes.
+Additionally, the President of the United States declared a National Emergency.

 We know the virus is spread from person-to-person but the complete clinical picture is unknown (according to the CDC).

 We have to think of this event as a global crisis that requires all hands on deck.
 We know that this virus is most lethal for the elderly and those with compromising health conditions including diabetes, heart disease and lung disease.
 Any person can be a carrier and unfortunately our health care systems are not prepared to handle the needs of those affected.
-The easiest way to prevent the spread and attenuation of the virus is through social distancing and continuation of exercise and health eating habits.
+The easiest way to prevent the spread and attenuation of the virus is through social distancing, wearing a mask and continuation of exercise and health eating habits to optimize immunity.
 (See our video on what we are doing to assist this and how you can get involved: HERE.)